 - Colonoscopy.
 This test allows your doctor to view your entire colon using a thin, flexible, lighted tube with an attached camera.
 During the procedure, your doctor can also take small samples of tissue (biopsy) for laboratory analysis, which may help confirm a diagnosis.
-Some people have clusters of inflammatory cells called granulomas, which help confirm the diagnosis of Crohn's disease because granulomas don't occur with ulcerative colitis.
-Risks of colonoscopy include perforation of the colon wall and bleeding.
+Clusters of inflammatory cells called granulomas, if present, help confirm the diagnosis of Crohn's.

 - Flexible sigmoidoscopy.
 In this procedure, your doctor uses a slender, flexible, lighted tube to examine the sigmoid, the last section of your colon.